Heavenly Sovereign

-The Heavenly Sovereign (天皇 (Tiānhuáng)) was the first legendary Chinese king after Pangu's era.
+Tianhuang (天皇, Pinyin: Tiānhuáng, "Heavenly Sovereign") was the first legendary Chinese sovereign after Pangu's era.
 According to Yiwen Leiju, he was the first of the Three Sovereigns.

 Name

 The book Lushi from the Song Dynasty records that his family name was Wang (望, meaning "to observe" or "day or night of the full moon"), his given name Huo (獲, meaning "to hunt or catch"), and his courtesy name Zirun (子潤, run means "wet" or "wealthy", so "prosperous descendants").

 Biography

 According to the "Basic Annals of the Three Sovereigns" (三皇本紀) in Sima Zhen's supplement to the Records of the Grand Historian: